Activation degree thresholds and expressiveness of polynomial neural networks: Equi-width setting

 \section{Equi-width setting}

 The advantage of depth for neural networks is well-established through both empirical observations and theoretical results \cite{Montufar2014, Telgarsky2016, Mhaskar2016, Raghu2017}.
-Width also plays a significant role in network expressivity and improves the behavior of the loss surface by smoothing the optimization landscape of the loss function \cite{Hertrich2023,Nguyen2018, Nguyen2018b}.
+Width also plays a significant role in network expressiveness and improves the behavior of the loss surface by smoothing the optimization landscape of the loss function \cite{Hertrich2023,Nguyen2018, Nguyen2018b}.
 The study of networks with bounded width appears in the context of universal approximation theorems \cite{Hanin2018,KidgerLyons2020,Lu2017} as well.

 For sufficiently high activation degree, a neurovariety has the expected dimension by \Cref{theorem:high-degree}.
-For specific architectures, better bounds on the activation threshold may be computed.
-In this section, we focus on determining the expressivity of polynomial neural networks with \demph{equi-width} architecture, meaning the layers have equal widths, i.e., $d_0=d_1=\dots=d_L$ in Definition~\ref{def:pnn}.
+For specific architectures, better bounds on the activation degree threshold may be computed.
+In this section, we focus on determining the expressiveness of polynomial neural networks with \demph{equi-width} architecture, meaning the layers have equal widths, that is, $d_0=d_1=\dots=d_L$ in Definition~\ref{def:pnn}.

-We begin with a proposition which will be utilized in the main result of this section.
+We begin with a proposition which will be used in the main result of this section.